 Stand up paddle boarding (SUP) has increased in popularity during the last two years due in large part to being a fun way to play in almost any body of water with minimal gear.
 Not only is it fun, it’s a great way to get up close and personal with gorgeous scenery and wildlife that doesn’t take a whole lot of training or skill.
-So I’ve teamed up with Expedia.com to highlight some of my favorite spots to stand up paddle board in southern California where you can mingle with local wildlife or have the ultimate full body workout while showing off your mad Yoga skills.
+If you’re looking to do some paddle boarding in California, I highlight some of my favorite spots to stand up paddle board (specifically in southern California) where you can mingle with local wildlife or have the ultimate full body workout while showing off your mad Yoga skills.
+Have fun this summer

 Where to SUP Board in Southern California